Victor Moreland: Club career

-National team
+International career

 In March 1978, Moreland played one game with the Northern Ireland U-21 team.
-On 29 November 1978, he earned his first of six caps with the Northern Ireland national football team against Bulgaria.
+On 29 November 1978, he earned his first of six caps with the Northern Ireland national team against Bulgaria.
 He scored his only goal with the national team in a 5–1 loss to England on 17 October 1979.
 His last international game came a month later when Northern Ireland defeated Ireland on 21 November 1979.